mesosphere/dcos-docs-site/pages/services/spark/2.4.0-2.2.1-3/index.md

 # Features

 *   Multiversion support
-*   Run multiple Spark dispatchers
+*   Run multiple {{ model.techShortName }} dispatchers
 *   Run against multiple HDFS clusters
 *   Backports of scheduling improvements
-*   Simple installation of all Spark components, including the dispatcher and the history server
+*   Simple installation of all {{ model.techShortName }} components, including the dispatcher and the history server
 *   Integration of the dispatcher and history server
 *   Zeppelin integration
 *   Kerberos and SSL support